michaelgundlach/freecell/README.md

 # Freecell

+MVC:
+ - model is gameState getters exposing data.
+Stores the current state.
+ - controller is gameState methods/setters.
+ - UI shows model.
+ - UI events call controller methods which change model.
+ - UI subscribes to model changes to rebuild, via provider.

+ - so the only way model changes is by UI calling controller methods.
+ - if i did it right, it is testable from tests by calling methods that UI would have called, and reading model state that UI would read.

 ## TODOs

+- gamestate becomes winning when 0 badlyplacedcards unless 3333333
+- gamestate becomes game over when winning & foundationsfull
+- push IntroScreen in a postframecallback in main() instead of from a widget

+- sound listen() to gamestate to control music
+- sound listen() to gamestate for numfreecells

 - togglewinmusic like other, include notifylisteners
 - ensure win/music started or stopped based on state at the beginning of game screen, not when it commands a change in game state